Item #36204 Oeuvres Complètes pour le Piano. Felix MENDELSSOHN.

 Folio.
 Original publisher's mid-blue decorative printed wrappers.

-Each volume includes a collective title and index.
+Each volume with a collective title and index.

-With the signature of the American composer and pianist E[dward] J[ulius] Biedermann (1849-1933) to upper wrappers of three volumes, inscribed "To my old friend Chas.
+American composer and pianist E[dward] J[ulius] Biedermann (1849-1933), with his signature to upper wrappers of three volumes, inscribed "To my old friend Chas.
 B. Hughes."

 Partially disbound; wrappers torn or lacking.
-4 of 5 volumes (lacking Vol. III).
+Four of 5 volumes (lacking Vol. III).
 Some minor wear, browning, and staining.

 "One of the most gifted and versatile prodigies, Mendelssohn stood at the forefront of German music during the 1830s and 40s, as conductor, pianist, organist and, above all, composer.
 His musical style, fully developed before he was 20, drew upon a variety of influences, including the complex chromatic counterpoint of Bach, the formal clarity and gracefulness of Mozart and the dramatic power of Beethoven and Weber.